catseye/The-Dossier/article/8-bit Games of Note.md

 *   review @ [applepalooza](http://www.platypuscomix.net/applepalooza/russkiduck.html)
 *   walkthrough @ [gamefaqs](https://www.gamefaqs.com/appleii/580574-russki-duck/faqs)

 I have no words.
 It seemed very high-concept, at the time.
+Possibly because the enemy agents did things quite independently of what you were doing.

-If it seems disappointing that you can only carry one object at a time, consider that you're a duck, so isn't it a bit miraculous that you can carry *any* objects at all?
+I liked how the signs on the streets helpfully told you that they were ONE WAY.

 ### Dynamite Dan